fineprint-global/app-mining-area-polygonization/README.md

 1. Make sure all necessary dependencies are installed.
 2. Make sure Docker (Desktop) is up and running.
 3. Make sure you completed the steps in [setup](#setup)
-4. Navigate to the root directory (`mine-poligonization-app`) with a shell of your choice and run the following command:
+4. Navigate to the root directory (`app-mining-area-polygonization`) with a shell of your choice and run the following command:
 `docker-compose up -d`

 Now both, the `mva_app` (RShiny app) and the `mva_db` (postgis database) should be running on ports specified in the `docker-compose.yml` on your localhost (e.g. ports `80` and `5454` respectively).
 To verify that both containers are running and the ports are correct, you can run `docker-compose ps` (in the root directory) or `docker ps` (anywhere).